oneoffcoder/books/sphinx/python-intro/source/intro.rst

 .. highlight:: python

-When you start to learn a programming langugage, the first program you code is typically to print ``Hello, world!`` to the terminal (or console).
-Below is the simplest command you can code in Python to get ``Hello, world!`` to be printed.
+When you start to learn a programming language, the first program you write is typically one that prints ``Hello, world!`` to the terminal (or console).
+Below is the simplest Python statement that does exactly that.

 .. literalinclude:: code/oneoffcoder/intro/helloworld.py
    :language: python